lymhust/lymhust.github.io/_pages/about.md

 <span class='anchor' id='profile'></span>

 <div style="text-align:justify"> Yuming obtained his B.E. and M.E. degrees from Dept. of Electronic Engineering,  <a href="http://english.hust.edu.cn/">Huazhong University of Science and Technology</a> in 2011 and 2013 respectively, under the supervision of <a href="http://ei.hust.edu.cn/professor/caohanqiang/">Prof. Hanqiang CAO</a>.
 He obtained his PhD degree from Dept. of Electronic Engineering, <a href="https://www.cityu.edu.hk/">City University of Hong Kong</a> in 2016, under the supervision of <a href="http://www.ee.cityu.edu.hk/~lmpo/">Prof. Lai-Man PO</a>.
-He is currently a  staff engineer at <a href="https://www.antgroup.com/en">Ant Group</a>.</div>
+He is currently a senior staff engineer at <a href="https://www.cheryinternational.com/">Chery Group</a>.</div>

 # 📖 Educations
 - *2013.09-2016.07*, Ph.D.
 Dept. of Electronic Engineering, City University of Hong Kong.